-Some OL is later changed by newer OL.
-Some OL turns out to be a mistake.
-But correcting mistakes (and learning from it) is what OL does.
-However, most OL cannot be judged good or bad - it is simply about sharing useful information by any means possible.
+Some OL is later changed by newer OL - improvements on top of improvements.
+And some OL turns out to be a mistake; maybe circumstances change.
+But correcting mistakes (and learning from them) is what OL does.

 Different Types of OL

-I hypothesize that OL looks different and functions differently when it happens in different levels and areas of an organization, defined by different functions.
-For example, front-line workers should focus on perfecting their craft and raising customer satisfaction but middle manager should focus on improving relations between departments and ensuring that the front-line staff have the learning resources they need.
-Senior managers have still different priorities, including longterm strategy and overall organizational culture.
+However, I claim that OL looks different and functions differently in three major levels and areas of any organization. (i) Front-line workers should focus on perfecting their craft and raising customer satisfaction. (ii) Middle managers should focus on improving relations between departments and ensuring that the front-line staff have the resources they need. (iii) Senior managers have still different priorities, including long term strategy and overall organizational culture.

-OL-1 In the large operational core or "base" of the organization, usually comprising the majority of its employees, we find continuous improvement practices, involving experiential (hands-on) action learning (both formal and informal), after-action reviews, and data-based and statistical methods of process improvement.
+OL-1 In the large operational core, "front lines" or "base" of the organization, usually comprising the majority of its employees, we should find continuous improvement practices, involving experiential (hands-on) action learning (both formal and informal), after-action reviews, and data-based and statistical methods of process improvement.

-OL-3 Internal Integration (Formal) manages the intricate value chains and formal collaboration networks needed to produce and deliver complex outputs.
-Typically this work is central to the job specs of middle managers.
+OL-3 Internal Integration (Formal) is typically the job of middle managers, handling the intricate value chains and formal collaboration networks needed to produce and deliver complex outputs.

 OL-4 External relations, scanning the environment for new opportunities and dangers, testing the viability of the org's outputs.